nsoperations/webtrekk-ios-sdk/README.md

 Xcode 10+ and Swift 4.2 starting with version 4.12.1

+## Cocoapod Swift 4.2 trouble:
+To resolve when you cannot lint with Cocoapods, use:

+`pod spec lint --allow-warnings`

+There are a few warnings with the new API in Swift 4.2, all will still work.
+It's just warnings and we will work to make them disappear by the time a new Swift version is out.

 tvOS support starting with version 4.2.0 with the following limitation:
 No screen resolution and automatic network status tracking support.